 - Special emphasis on connecting the child with nature and things that are real in the world

-- Limited field trips.
-Often bring an expert or experience to the classroom
+- Limited field trips such as bringing an expert or experience to the classroom

 - Period of imagination, socialization and moral justice

 - Integrated study of science, history, the arts, literature and world cultures that helps students gain skills in reading, writing, spelling and math

 - Lower Elementary focuses on real-world applications of lessons